mdolab/pygeo/paper/paper.md

 \end{equation*}
 where $g$ is the vector of geometric constraints.

-For the FFD parameterization, these derivatives are computed using a combination of analytic methods [@Martins2021] and the complex-step method [@Martins2003a].
+For the FFD parameterization, these derivatives are computed using analytic methods [@Martins2021] and the complex-step method [@Martins2003a].
 For the interfaces to OpenVSP and ESP, the derivatives are computed with parallel finite differences.
 The CST derivatives are computed analytically.